Shaurya0108/AES-Image-Encryptr/README.md

 #### This project uses an AES-GCM algorithm to encrypt/decrypt files selected by the user.
 The program is written in Java.

-to use the program import into a Java IDE (InteliJ is recommended).
+A compiled version of the program is available in the out folder (see AES-Image-Encryptr.jar) If the program does not launch there is a problem with the MANIFEST.MF in the jar to fix add "Main-Class: userInt.mainMenu.MainUI" in the META-INF/MANIFEST.MF You can also import the program into a Java IDE (InteliJ is recommended).
 Select the desired build version;
 main or testing and run.

 #### Usage